openedx/edx-documentation/en_us/shared/exercises_tools/calculator.rst

 advanced settings.

-When the calculator is visible in a course, the calculator icon appears at the bottom of every courseware page.
+When the calculator is visible in a course, the calculator icon appears at the bottom of every unit page.

 .. image:: ../../../shared/images/Calc_Closed.png
   :width: 600
-  :alt: Courseware page with an arrow pointing to the calculator.
+  :alt: Course page with an arrow pointing to the calculator.

 When learners select the calculator icon, the calculator opens along the lower edge of the browser window.